Cardio Exercises to Burn Belly Fat and Total Body Fat

 Benefits of Cardio

-- Fat burning: Cardio is one of the most effective ways to burn calories and reduce excess fat stored in areas such as the waist, hips, chest, and arms.
+- Fat burning: Helps reduce excess fat in areas like the waist, hips, and arms

 2. Types of Cardio Workouts